na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

 -----------------------------------------------------------------------------------------------------------------------
 Changelog:
 2 Nov - John Cena.
 Last update for a while.
 Optimised my instructions, cutting down on token length by around ~220.
-Did a little revamp of my prefill with the help of GPT4. ❤️
+Did a little revamp of my prefill with the help of GPT4.
+Responses should no longer resemble the Great Wall Of Text, and does a good enough job of not advancing the scene without {{user}} interaction.
 -----------------------------------------------------------------------------------------------------------------------
 ```
 ***